 Find a Jar

 We found jars and labeled them.
-One of these days, we may get more fancy and decorate the jars but we wanted to get right to our collecting so we left that until later.
+One of these days, we may get fancier and decorate the jars but we wanted to get right to our collecting so we left that until later.

 Find Words for the Word Collection